 It’s unfortunate that Penn doesn’t offer a lifetime manufacturer’s warranty on at least the International line.
 They come with the standard 1-year warranty that all Penn reels have.
 If you don’t plan on using the reel for a while, you might want to put a hold on your purchase.
 On the other hand, it might be hard to pass up if you find a deal.
 Penn support does do fine work in customer service.
 International reels are also well known and easy to maintain.

 Overall Ranking: 94 out of 100 anglers approve of Penn International Reels.

-Penn stays consistent in their International line of reels with a simple yet highly effective design.
+Penn stays consistent in the International line of reels with a simple yet highly effective design.
 There’s isn’t a ton of fancy features, just strong mechanics in the ones they choose.
 Put the resistance of the Dura-Drag system to use with enough line to wear any fish out.
-When it’s time to change the odds, drop into low gear and apply the extra large stainless steel gear train.
+When it’s time to change the odds, drop into low gear and apply the extra-large stainless steel gear train.
 In that moment, you’ll never look back from Penn International reels.